I have personally read each of the following biographies of Prophet Muhammad. Some are certainly better than others.

 6- Muhammad: A Biography of the Prophet by Karen Armstrong

 This book is written by a British scholar of Islam who is not a Muslim.
 Of particular interest is her assertion that she is no longer a practicing Christian either, but has not chosen to follow Islam; she seems to still be searching.
 She is, however, sympathetic to Islam and highly knowledgeable of history.

 Ms. Armstrong gives a wonderful accounting of historical background and puts choices, situations, and issues into a clear perspective of surrounding norms and expectations.

 In this way, even skeptics and those who continue to find Islamic injunctions not meeting modern day conceptions can see how much of an improvement the Islamic injunctions were in their own time.

 Ms. Armstrong also makes an effort to show how these injunctions are in fact more natural and not as at odds with modern thinking as some seem to feel they are, and explains how if they seem to not meet modern needs it may be because modern needs are wrong.
 She also displays a clear knowledge of the difference between Islamic law and cultural practice.

 This may be difficult for Muslims to read, but if one can see past it and recognize that she is not a Muslim, one can still enjoy the book.
-That said, it should be noted that Ms. Armstrong is remarkably respectful of the message of Islam and its validity.
+That said, Ms. Armstrong is remarkably respectful of the message of Islam and its validity.

-She is obviously in great awe of the Prophet (peace and blessings be upon him) and desires to make him understandable to the non-Muslim public, even if it appears that she may not be certain of his actual prophethood.
+She is obviously in great awe of the Prophet and desires to make him understandable to the non-Muslim public.
 This is a great book for the historical background and contextual explanations alone.